Identify the Anacardiaceae—Cashew/Sumac Family

 Taxonomy of the Anacardiaceae Family

-The Anacardiaceae has about 938 spp in 79 genera of the Sapindales Order of core Eudicots.
-There are two accepted subfamilies with several dissident genera in their own groups or unplaced, here I have put them all as “unplaced in a subfamily.”
+The Anacardiaceae have 873 species in 80 genera of the Sapindales order of core eudicots.
+There are two accepted subfamilies with several dissident genera in their own groups or unplaced; here I have put them all as “unplaced in a subfamily.”
 As APG updates these, this record will be updated to reflect any changes.

 2. Spondiadoideae – Deciduous trees or shrubs that typically cause contact dermatitis.
 Flower pedicels are often articulated, the gynoecium is 4-5(3) carpelled, and the stigma is only slightly expanded.
 Fruit is usually more than two-seeded (but sometimes only one), its pericarp may or may not have a lacuna, and the inner mesocarp is made of encircling fibers.

-Unplaced includes the Sclerocarya complex of multiple genera, plus Buchanania and Campnosperma that are grouped together, and some completely unplaced ones, including Attilaea, Haplospondias, Koordersiodendron, and Pentaspadon.
+3. Unplaced” includes the Sclerocarya complex of multiple genera, plus Buchanania and Campnosperma, which are grouped together, and some completely unplaced ones, including Attilaea, Haplospondias, Koordersiodendron, and Pentaspadon.

 Key Differences From Similar Families

-The Anacardiaceae differs from the similar Burseraceae by having usually alternate or sub-opposite leaves or leaflets compared to the almost always opposite leaflets of Burseraceae.
+The Anacardiaceae differ from the similar Burseraceae by having usually alternate or sub-opposite leaves or leaflets compared to the almost always opposite leaflets of Burseraceae.

 Distribution of Anacardiaceae